christophe-blettry/injectionexample/README.md

 [here the examples](https://github.com/christophe-blettry/injectionexample)

-With a configuration file [beans.xml](https://github.com/christophe-blettry/injectionexample/blob/master/src/main/resources/test/beans.xml), we will carry out the test of the 3 types of injections.
+With a configuration file [context.xml](https://github.com/christophe-blettry/injectionexample/blob/master/src/main/resources/test/context.xml), we will carry out the test of the 3 types of injections.

-The example is to charge 2 beans  `RedisPool` and `RedisConnection` configured in the xml file and view these objects (`toString()`).
+The example is to charge 2 pojos  `RedisPool` and `RedisConnection` configured in the xml file and view these objects (`toString()`).
 `RedisPool` is passed by reference to `RedisConnection`: *`<property name="pool" ref="redisPoolReflect"/>`*.

 Each package contains one main file that can be executed.